aman99dex/AI-Agent/README.md

 ## Troubleshooting

-- "zsh: command not found: bootdev"
-  - Means `bootdev` is not installed or not on PATH.
-Use the Python script directly.

 - System prompt ignored:
   - Add a system-role message to `messages` as shown above.
   - Confirm SDK version and that `GenerateContentConfig.system_instruction` is supported.